 Wilson offers two concentrations within the equestrian studies major: equine management and equestrian management.
 Students interested primarily in the management of a barn will select the equine management concentration.
-This program directs the students' interests to the mechanics of running a stable and the handling of horses, including practical stable management.
+This program directs the student's interests to the mechanics of running a stable and the handling of horses, including practical stable management.
 The equestrian management concentration is for the student primarily interested in riding and the teaching of riding.
-The program improves skills in riding and provides an education focused on teaching.
-In addition to equestrian courses, both concentrations include courses in biology and psychology.
+This program improves skills in riding and provides an education focused on teaching.
+Students entering the equestrian management concentration must place into EQT 203 - Intermediate Equitation I prior to enrolling in EQS 240 - Introduction to Teaching.

-The equestrian management concentration also requires an education course, and the equine management concentration requires two business-related courses.
-All students who wish to ride are evaluated and classified as beginner, novice, intermediate or advanced, according to their demonstrated skills.
+All students enrolling in equitation classes (riding) are evaluated and classified as beginner, novice, intermediate, or advanced, according to their demonstrated skills.
 Students are grouped with riders of comparable skills in small classes.
-Equitation is considered a physical education activity and, as such, earns 0.5 credit.
-All students, regardless of major, may take as many equitation courses as their schedules can accommodate.
-The student in the equestrian management track may apply a maximum of 3.5 equitation credits (seven semesters) toward graduation requirements.
-Other majors and students concentrating in equine management may apply no more than 1.5 credits (three semesters) of equitation courses toward graduation requirements.
+Equitation is considered a physical education activity and, as such, earns two semester hours per course.
+All students, regardless of major, may take as many equitation courses as their schedules can accommodate; however, the student in the equestrian management track may apply a maximum of 14 semester hours (seven semesters) toward graduation requirements.
+Non-equestrian majors and students concentrating in equine management may apply a maximum of six semester hours (three semesters) of equitation courses toward graduation requirements.
+Equitation class levels may be repeated until all skill requirements are successfully completed.